 Holders of a temporary residence permit for employees

-- If the interested party finds a job before their residence permit renewal date, their new employer must apply for a work permit from the DIRECCTE.
+- If the interested party finds a job before their residence permit renewal date, their new employer must apply for a work permit.

 - If they are unable to find a job before their residence permit renewal date, their application to renew their residence permit will be rejected in the event of voluntary termination of employment.